raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ```

 ## USB mass storage boot
 This is only available in the BETA release and requires updated firmware via [rpi-update](../../raspbian/applications/rpi-update.md).
-If you aren't already familiar with how to use a USB drive for the root filesystem then you probably want to wait until this feature is in the default Raspbian image.
+If you aren't already familiar with how to use a USB drive for the root filesystem then you probably want to wait until this feature is in the default Raspberry Pi OS image.

 There is no support for migrating a SD card image to a USB drive.
 It is possible, but the process can potentially be quite involved and varies according to your original setup.
 Please see [this forum thread](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=44177&start=350) for more information.

 ## BETA setup instructions
 These instructions assume that you are familiar with manual firmware and bootloader updates and understand how to revert to a previous version if you want to revert the changes.
-If not, please wait until the features are available in a full Raspbian release image.
+If not, please wait until the features are available in a full Raspberry Pi OS release image.

 ### Check that the USB mass storage device works under Linux
 Before attempting to boot from a USB mass storage device it is advisible to verify that the device works correctly under Linux.
 Boot using an SD card and plug in the USB mass storage device.
 This should appears as a removable drive.